-One of Belem's most attractive aspects is its location at the mouth of the Amazon River.
-It makes an ideal launching point for boat journeys into the Amazon, yet it also provides close access to coastal destinations.
-With Belem's bohemian coffee shops, fragrant mango trees, and bustling marketplaces, you may just want to stay in town for the duration of your visit. ¶ As the capital of the state of Para in northern Brazil, Belem is a thriving urban centre.
+With Belem's bohemian coffee shops, fragrant mango trees, and bustling marketplaces, you may just want to stay in town for the duration of your visit.
+As the capital of the state of Para in northern Brazil, Belem is a thriving urban centre.
 It was first established in 1616, and you'll see the crumbling grandeur of its original colonial architecture next door to modern office buildings.
 A Belem city guide will mention the majestic Cathedral of Se and the modern Convention and Fair Centre of the Amazon.
 Residents gather under the greenery of Belem's central park on weekends, when the city comes alive with music performances, outdoor theatre, and vendors selling street snacks.
+Some of the best places to try these traditional dishes are at the restaurants in Belem at Estacao das Docas, or in the renovated docks near the Mercado Ver o Peso.

 The main airport serving Belem is Belem/Val de Cans–Julio Cezar Ribeiro International Airport.
 It links Belem with both regional and international destinations.
 You can also get to Belem by bus.
 There's a large bus terminal in the eastern part of the city providing coach links to the rest of Brazil.
 Boat passengers enter Belem at the passenger terminal at the northern end of the docks.
 Many of these boats offer leisurely cruises down the Amazon, with accommodations ranging from hammocks to air conditioned cabins.
 For local Belem transport, many residents travel by bus or the more informal mini buses.